Getting started with tabular modeling

 Date Key change and relationships TO the Date pipeline updated

-Additionally, the Date column in multi-dimensional becomes Date Key in tabular (this is still the primary key column) and the associated Caption column is called Date.
+Additionally, the Date column in multidimensional becomes Date Key in Tabular (this is still the primary key column) and the associated Caption column is called Date.
 Due to this change in the Date Key column, relationships TO the date pipelines is also updated to map to the new Date Key column

 Multidimensional Date Relationship to the "Date" Key column